 |July 26||Brigadier General Whiting went on sick leave, and Brigadier General Hood took over the division as senior brigade commander.
 The division was assigned to Longstreet’s command.|

-The regiment took part in Hood’s counterattack against Hooker’s First Corps in Miller’s Cornfield, driving them back to their artillery supports, but at a heavy cost.
-It lost 194 men of the 226 men engaged.
+The 1st Texas was commanded at Sharpsburg by Lieutenant Colonel Philip A. Work.
+It took part in Hood’s counterattack in Miller’s Cornfield against Hooker’s First Corps, stopping their advance and driving them back to their artillery supports before withdrawing under heavy fire.
+But it was at a heavy cost, losing 186 men of the 226 men engaged.
 Eight color bearers were shot down, and the regiment’s flag was left behind in the Cornfield.
+The 82% casualty rate is the highest suffered by a regiment in a single day by either side during the war.

-Captain Richard Cotton and Lieutenant James Waterhouse were mortally wounded.
-Captains Howard Ballinger, John H. Massey, George T. Todd and Samuel A. Wilson and Lieutenants William Bedell, Elbert Jemison, Thomas Rose and Berry Webb were wounded.
+Captains William Bedell of Company L and Howard Ballinger of Company M were wounded and captured.
+Captains John H. Massey of Company I, George T. Todd of Company A, and Samuel A. Wilson of Company F, and Lieutenants Elbert Jemison, Thomas Rose and Berry Webb were wounded.

 September 16, 1862.